ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 3. A *nested grid* example below which nests an Item grid within an Order grid:

 ![Ontimize Nested Grid](images/ontimize/nested-grids.png)
+&nbsp;
+This will show the normal Home page grid but it will select the first tabgroup (onetomany) to include as an expandable grid.
+In the Northwind admin_model.yaml file - change the entity Order home_template.

 ```
  home_template: home_template_expand.html
 ```